-Most SaaS companies now offering subscription based models.
-However, it’s important to understand what level of support comes with the subscription and how easy it is to use or whether the business will need ongoing support of a developer.
+Most SaaS companies now offering subscription-based models.
+However, it’s important to understand what level of support comes with the subscription and how easy it is to use or whether the business will need the ongoing support of a developer.

 Likewise, as your company grows, so too will your solution.
 So, determine any additional costs of scaling the solution to meet your changing needs.

 While these are some of the essential factors to consider while you are researching data analytics solutions, other considerations you may find important are the time to implement and security features.